Skip to main content

 Being suddenly cut off from family finances can leave you stranded without money to pay for your needs.
 Here are some steps to take right away if your spouse decides to stop providing you financial support during your separation or divorce:

-- Consult with a divorce attorney.
-A lawyer can advise you on getting temporary court orders for spousal support if needed.
+• Consult with a divorce attorney.
+Minnesota Divorce Attorneys can advise you on getting temporary court orders for spousal support if needed.
 They can also start discovery to uncover any hidden assets.

 Understanding your rights and taking swift action helps ensure you get the money you need during this difficult transition.